-The best baked potato recipe!
-Learn how to bake a potato that is perfectly crispy and flavorful on the outside, soft and fluffy on the inside, and perfectly delicious.
-It’s so easy!
+The best baked potato recipe — perfectly crispy and flavorful on the outside, soft and fluffy on the inside, and so flavorful and delicious.

 Perfect Baked Potato Recipe | 1-Minute Video

 Alright first, let’s talk ingredients.
 To make this easy baked potato recipe, you will need:

 Russet potatoes: Technically, you can make baked potatoes with any type of potatoes.
 But to make the best baked potatoes, I strongly believe that Russets are the way to go.
 The skins of Russet potatoes are nice and thick, which allow them to crisp up perfectly in the oven.
 And the insides are starchy, which make for an extra fluffy and sweet filling.